 Abrasion resistant steels – These are alloy steels suitable for applications where resistance to wear is a critical demand.
-Examples of such applications may include resistance to hard particles grinding under a surface sliding over the top of the steel surface, or resistance to impact from rocks and other hard and heavy materials, or resistance to high velocity abrasive dust and other particles.
-Boron, Manganese, Nickel, and Chromium are the alloying elements used to make it wear resistant.
+Examples of such applications can include (i) resistance to hard particles grinding under a surface sliding over the top of the steel surface, (ii) resistance to impact from rocks and other hard and heavy materials, (iii) resistance to high velocity abrasive dust and other particles.
+Boron (B) , manganese (Mn), nickel (Ni) , and chromium (Cr) are the alloying elements used to make the steel it wear resistant.

 Acid steel – It is the steel made by an acid process.